joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

     New-AzRoleDefinition -InputFile "C:\temp\AzureRoles\CustomRoles\LukeGeek-WebApp Deployment-RW.json" -Verbose

 Your new Custom Role has now been uploaded to Azure and can be selected for an assignment.

+### Add a Custom Role using the Azure Portal

+Now that we have been through and investigated the Azure roles and their providers and actions, instead of using PowerShell to look through and